ncatlab/nlab-content/pages/2087.md

 A first easy wave of results concerns the equivalence between the Boolean PIT (or BPIT) and UF.
 While these are easy, the BPIT is a theoretical underpinning of fundamental techniques such as the [[compactness theorem]] for [[first-order logic]], which leads to the next rung on the ladder.

-The next step derives the PIT for distributive lattices as a simple application of the compactness theorem and other model-theoretic techniques.
+The next step derives the PIT for distributive lattices as a simple application of the compactness theorem.
 In effect we write down a simple [[propositional theory]] where a [[model]] is tantamount to a prime ideal in a given distributive lattice.
 Part of the work involves checking finite satisfiability of the theory, where we may invoke a simple [[Stone duality]] between finite distributive lattices and finite posets.

 With the PIT for distributive lattices in hand, we prove a key result due to Banaschewski, which may be summarized roughly as saying that a (nontrivial) compact frame admits a prime element.
 This is an early result in [[Stone Spaces]], related to the spatiality of compact regular locales.

-This last result is a key of entry into prime ideal theorems of quite general type.
+This last result is a key of entry into prime ideal theorems of general type.
 The general idea is that ideals in a monoid (now in suitably nice monoidal categories) tend to form compact [[quantales]], whose prime elements correspond to prime ideals.
 One then invokes a simple construction which associates to each compact quantale a quotient compact frame, in such a way that the existence of a prime element in the quantale is reduced to existence of a prime element in the compact frame.
-As promised, this gives prime ideal theorems of fairly general type (call it "GPIT").
+As promised, this gives prime ideal theorems of fairly general type (call them collectively "GPIT").

 As suggested earlier, any one of these prime ideal theorems implies the BPIT as a special case, and so we come full circle:

-$$UF \Rightarrow BPIT \Rightarrow PIT(DistLat) \Rightarrow GPIT \Rightarrow BPIT \Rightarrow UF.$$
+$$UF \Rightarrow BPIT \Rightarrow PIT(DistLat) \Rightarrow Banaschewski \Rightarrow GPIT \Rightarrow BPIT \Rightarrow UF.$$

-Offshoots of this development include stronger forms of a PIT in which a prime ideal is produced that does not intersect a given multiplicatively closed subset $\mathfrak{m}$.
-However, these can often be reduced to an ordinary PIT, by first localizing or inverting the elements in $\mathfrak{m}$, and then applying a PIT to the localization.

 We now turn to details.